20-20a Westminster Buildings, Theatre Square, Nottingham, NG1 6LG(0115) 888 2828

 • Read allow facilities.

-Digital inclusion is also about providing confidence as well as gaining access to a website.
-If you know someone who is elderly, check in with them and see if they:
+Digital inclusion is also about providing confidence, as well as gaining access to a website.
+If you know an older person who may struggle with technology, check in with them and see if they:

 a speech bubble and question mark icon